Sharky90/100-days-of-code/r1-log.md

 Getting some rest these days oh and I have just setup the Django powered webpage working but tomorrow will be setting up accounts for my next clone project.
 Happy coding everyone ! 😃💪💻
 #100DaysOfCode

+// Day 94 January 16.
+Thursday //

+For my second clone project I've setup a simple 'User' model in my accounts and created a simple 'SignUp' view , will continue filling the html files and connecting the views to url.
+I will be extra careful with Djangos documentation when importing stuff.
+#100DaysOfCode